 - 1 pound tenderized cube steaks

-- Pour 3 to 4 inches of oil into a deep fryer or large pot and heat the oil to 350 degrees.
+- Pour 3 to 4 inches of oil into a deep fryer or large pot, and heat the oil to 350°F.

-- Prepare seasoned flour by combining the flour, cracker crumbs, salt, and pepper in a shallow dish.
-Stir to combine well.
+- Combine the flour, cracker crumbs, salt, and pepper in a shallow dish.
+Mix well.

-- In another shallow dish combine buttermilk and water.
+- In another shallow dish, combine the buttermilk and water.
+Mix well.

-- Dredge the cube steaks in the seasoned flour and shake off the excess flour.
+- Dip the cube steaks into the flour mixture and shake off the excess.

-- Dip the flour-coated pieces of cube steak into the buttermilk and shake off excess.
+- Dip the flour-coated cube steaks into the buttermilk, shake off the excess.

-- Dredge the dipped cube steak into the seasoned flour.
+- Dredge the cube steaks in the flour again.

-- Place the breaded cube steaks into the hot oil.
-Fry the steak for 3 to 5 minutes, the sides of the meat should start to brown.
-The top of the meat should start to cook before you flip.
-When you flip be sure flip gently, and do so away from yourself, to avoid splashing hot oil onto you.
+- Place the breaded steaks into the hot oil.
+Fry the steaks for 3 to 5 minutes on one side, until the sides of the meat start to brown and the top of the meat starts to cook.

-- Remove the steak from the hot oil, and drain on a clean wire rack resting on a baking sheet.
+- When both sides are golden brown and crispy, remove the steaks from the hot oil and drain on a clean wire rack over a baking sheet.